An informative picture of Electric vs. Hydrogen vehicles

 Electric Vehicles: The Current Front-Runner

 So, this is quite an old debate.
 Unfortunately, there's no clear winner (I guess it depends on who you ask).
 However, both technologies are very promising.
 Electric vehicles have been around for a while now, and they've seen tremendous advancements.
-Here's a quick rundown of what makes EVs tick and why they're currently leading the charge in sustainable transportation, despite the strong potential of hydrogen fuel cell vehicles (FCVs).
+Here's a quick rundown of how EVs work and why they're currently ahead in sustainable transportation, despite the potential of hydrogen fuel cell vehicles (FCVs).

 How They Work